OsirianOne71/MQ-Sensors/README.md

 ### **INSTALL ON THE RASPBERRY PI**

-If you do **RAN INTO AN ISSUE**, PLEASE retrace your steps and double-check your setups.
+If you do **RUN INTO AN ISSUE**, PLEASE retrace your steps and double-check your setups.
 You may need to run the script from a virtual environment on your machine.
 This installation has **NOT been set up (to install as a normal Python program with an icon and set up the environments automatically)."
 This is designed for lab deployment and data collection.

 Here are step-by-step instructions to **clone and install** the project into the default location */home/**Rpi username*/MQ-Sensors/* on your Raspberry Pi: